TaldenV/chat_server/README.md

 ## Motivation

-Learning how to build and deploy different types of full-stack applications using Docker
+Learning how dev containers work as well as building and deploying backend applications using Docker

 ## How to run and install the project